The best things to do in Bergamo

 The historic centre of Bergamo

-While the historic wealth of Bergamo has always made it an interesting destination for visitors, it has been getting a lot more attention recently and people are realising there’s a lot to see in Bergamo.
+While the historic wealth of Bergamo has always made it an interesting destination for visitors, it has been getting a lot more attention recently and people are realising there are a lot of things to see in Bergamo.

 The increase is visitors, though, is mostly because the low-cost airline Ryanair has expanded its flights in and out of the city’s airport, with millions of passengers every year.